bcgov/MOH-ALR/runbooks/Release-Runbooks/Sprint-9-Runbooks/Sprint-9 Runbook.md

 10.[x]
 ALR-1199 Go to Omniscript “RiskAssessment“ → Open active version → Click on dropdown and select “Select Deploy Standard Runtime Compatible LWC “ → Done.

+11.[ ]
+ALR-1524 Email Template Access to Public Groups

+   1.Go to ‘Email templates' from App Launcher
+   2.Go to “All Folders “ & click on the arrow on the right-hand side of ‘ALR Renewal Notification Templates’ and select 'Share’
+   3.Select ‘Share With’ as “Public Group“ & select ‘ALR Data Analyst User PG' give ‘Manage’ access as shown in below image. and click 'Share' & 'Done’

 DevOps checklist:

 1. Make sure you activated the templates CertificateTemplateMH , CertificateTemplateSN Json ,CertificateTemplateSU Json